LinuxDroidMaster/Termux-Desktops/Documentation/native/termux_native.md

 pkg install xfce4
 ```

-If you want to install chromium browser:
+If you want to install the firefox browser:
-First you need to install the following packages in Termux:
 ```
 pkg install tur-repo
-pkg install chromium
+pkg install firefox
 ```

 If you want to install VS Code: